Education Abroad for Anthropology Majors

 START PLANNING EARLY.
 Processing the required paperwork for your education abroad opportunity can take anywhere from six to 12 weeks.
 However, UCR has a multitude of resources and staff eager to assist you in making your education abroad opportunity a reality!

-Any remaining questions you may have can most likely be answered through UC Riverside’s Education Abroad website.
+Any remaining questions you may have can most likely be answered through the UCR Education Abroad Office.
 To talk to a person, you can stop by the Education Abroad office in Skye Hall 339, or call (951) 827-2508, Monday through Friday from 8 a.m. to noon and 1 to 5 p.m.

 When should I go?